tim-bits/bughouse_fen_validator/README.md

 # Utility

-Written in both js and java, it can be used both on html/js front end and java back end.
-That's actually how I use it in my Springboot app, and that was essentially a motivation behind creating it.
+Written in both js and java, it can be used both on html/js front end and java back end of the same application.

 # Installation